wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Export Usage Data

-You can export usage data in CSV format from the Ellipsis menu in the top right.
+You can export usage data in CSV format.
+Click the ellipsis icon in the top right and select **Expot CSV**.
 The resulting file has all the information available in the current dashboard.
 Use the time picker to change the information you export.

 ![export ingestion data](images/export_ingestion_data.png)